modelscope/FunASR/runtime/llama.cpp/README.md

 ```

 `--backend cpu` remains the default and is what the portable cross-platform
 prebuilt binaries use.
-Tagged runtime releases also publish a
-`funasr-llamacpp-windows-x64-cuda.zip` package when the Windows CUDA release job
-passes; it requires an NVIDIA driver compatible with the CUDA Toolkit version
+The CUDA package requires an NVIDIA driver compatible
+with the CUDA Toolkit version configured by the release workflow.
+A binary built
-configured by that release job and targets CUDA architecture 86.
-Build from source
-for other GPU architectures.
-A binary built without `-DGGML_CUDA=ON` exits with a
-clear message if `--backend cuda` is requested.
+without `-DGGML_CUDA=ON` exits with a clear message if `--backend cuda` is
+requested.

 ## Build (shared)
 ```bash